The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 Arizona: The Palace Restaurant and Saloon (Prescott)

 The Palace Restaurant and Saloon opened its doors in September of 1877, and it’s been serving drinks and meals ever since.
 Tragedy struck in 1900, when the saloon was devastated by a fire.
-Luckily, loyal customers at the time carried the late nineteenth century-built bar to safety, which helped the restaurant get back on its feet by the next year.
-The Palace’s dinner theater provides great Western-themed entertainment every Monday.
+Luckily, loyal customers at the time carried the establishment’s bar to safety, which helped the restaurant get back on its feet by the next year.
+The 19th century bar is still in use today, and the Palace’s dinner theater provides great Western-themed entertainment every Monday.

 Arkansas: White House Café (Camden)